Simmons (electronic drum company): Relaunch

-The control module includes full-color LCD, built-in mixer, and a USB port that allows playback of WAV and MP3 files from a USB drive, plus recording in WAV format back out to a thumb drive.
-At the time of this writing the SD2000 has not been publicly released, thus potential features like midi over USB or USB out to a computer (either for kit-to-machine recording or machine-to-kit programming) have not yet been evaluated.
-Country of origin has not yet been made public.
+The control module included a full-color LCD, a built-in mixer, and a USB port that allowed playback of WAV and MP3 files from a USB drive, as well as recording in WAV format back out to a thumb drive.
+Other features were midi over USB, and USB out to a computer (either for kit-to-machine recording or machine-to-kit programming).

-As a visual cue/callback to the classic Dave Simmons-designed systems offered in the 1980s, the SD2000's round, tensionable, mesh heads are mounted in hexagonal frames reminiscent of the SDS-5 aesthetic.
+As a visual reminder of the classic Dave Simmons-designed systems offered in the 1980s, although the SD2000 had round, tensionable, mesh heads, they were mounted in hexagonal frames reminiscent of the SDS-5 pattern.